 Just as easing up on nonviolent offenders wouldn’t make much of a dent in mass incarceration, neither would closing private prisons.
 Shortly after the election, a link made the rounds on social media showing a sharp spike in private prison stock, probably reflecting the market’s confidence that the Trump administration will reverse Obama’s decision to end contracts for non-immigration detentions.
 But private prisons, for all their notoriety, housed only 8 percent of inmates at their peak in 2008; half of these were held by either the federal government, Texas, or Florida.
 And while private prisons are surely lobbying against cutting the number of inmates, their political clout is dwarfed by that of public prisons, which employ far more people and exert tremendous pressure on state legislatures.

-Again, this doesn’t mean liberals should rush to embrace private prisons.
+Again, this doesn’t mean reformers should rush to embrace private prisons.
 It means that paying them too much attention risks distracting from the more important drivers of mass incarceration.

 I have been guilty of a version of this myself.
 Writing in 2015, I criticized Obama for repeating the nonviolent offender myth.
 But in that very article, I pushed the third aspect of the Standard Story: the idea that prison populations have increased because inmates are spending more and more time in prison.
 Sentencing laws, after all, have been getting harsher for decades.
 In the 1980s and ’90s, many states adopted mandatory minimums; abolished or restricted parole; and passed repeat-offender or three-strikes statutes that imposed ultra-harsh terms for even minor repeat convictions.
 It seems inevitable that this would all lead to more time served.